ICPRAM 2022 Abstracts

 Authors:

-Christoph Praschl and Gerald A. Zwettler
+Christoph Praschl and Gerald Adam Zwettler

 Abstract: The inspection of products and the assessment of quality is connected with high costs and time effort in many industrial domains.
 This also applies to the forestry industry.
 Utilizing state-of-the-art deep learning models allows the analysis automation of wooden piles in a vision-based manner.
 In this work a three-step approach is presented for the localization, segmentation and multi-facet classification of individual logs based on a client/server architecture allowing to determine the quality, volume and like this the value of a wooden pile based on a smartphone application.
 Using multiple YOLOv4 and U-NET models leads to a client-side log localization accuracy of 82.9% with low storage requirements of 23 MB and a server-side log detection accuracy of 94.1%, together with a log type classification accuracy of 95% and 96% according to the quality assessment of spruce logs.
 In addition, the trained segmentation model reaches an accuracy of 89%.